AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 * The shopping cart is owned by the `CommerceSession:`

-    * The `CommerceSession` performs add, remove, etc.
+    * The `CommerceSession` performs add, remove, and so on.
     * The `CommerceSession` also performs the various calculations on the cart.
     * The `CommerceSession` also applies vouchers and promotions that have fired to the cart.